 This chicken and andouille dish is chock full of bold Creole flavors, and only a few minor changes make it Whole30 compliant.
-Served with sweet-and-spicy plantation cauliflower rice (adapted from Melissa Joulwan’s delicious rice pilaf recipe) that’s loaded with coconut, jalapeños, pistachios (or almonds– you pick) and raisins, the rich Southern stew is perfect for any celebration.
+Served with sweet-and-spicy cauliflower rice (adapted from Melissa Joulwan’s delicious rice pilaf recipe) that’s loaded with coconut, jalapeños, pistachios (or almonds– you pick) and raisins, the rich Southern stew is perfect for any celebration.

 This healthy, paleo recipe is Whole30 approved!

 PALEO HACK: Creole Chicken with Coconut Cauliflower Rice

 - 2 1/2 pounds boneless skinless chicken thighs

 - 1/4 cup olive oil

 - 1 large pinch saffron

 - 1 green bell pepper, minced